 Greg just wanted make another comment about authentic Japanese food.

 “The one thing that really bugs me is how the media is unaware or understands Japanese culture and how it relates to the food.
-That is why they hype up the most expensive omakase (is it expensive because they just want to charge a lot?), to saying that an American is the first ever with a tiny sushi bar (have you ever been to Japan and seen how tiny the places are, they probably have the most 2-4 person restaurants of any place in the world) or that a 25 y.o. is revolutionizing sushi culture (things are slowly changing in Japan, but working on a specific craft is a life long pursuit).
+That is why they hype up the most expensive omakase (is it expensive because they just want to charge a lot?), to saying that an American is the first ever with a tiny sushi bar (have you ever been to Japan and seen how tiny the places are?
+A lot of businesses probably have at most 2-4 person capacity restaurants of any place in the world), or trying to tell me that a 25 y.o. is revolutionizing sushi culture (things are slowly changing in Japan, but working on a specific craft is a lifelong pursuit).
 All of those distorted and sensationalist headlines trickle on down to businesses here in the U.S. and Colorado which is unfortunate.”

 Yea, you probably won’t find that range of dishes anywhere else outside of Japan, but what makes you think any of those dishes would have any appeal here?